Skip to content

 if not gm_success:

-"""Last global step failed to decrease ½||sclx*f(x)||₂ sufficiently.
+message = """Last global step failed to decrease ||sclx*f(x)||₂ sufficiently.

-Either `x` is close to a root and no more accuracy is possible,
+Either `x` is close to a root and no more accuracy is possible, or the secant

-or `tolx` is too large."""
+approximation to the Jacobian is inaccurate, or `tolx` is too large."""

 stop = True

-elif norm(sclf*fp, np.inf) <= tolf:
+elif norm(sclf * fp, np.inf) <= tolf:

 message = "||sclf*f(x)||∞ ≤ tolf"